 After the fact lawsuits

-Let’s say you recently wrapped up a big job on a new supermarket that you somehow procured even though you don’t have insurance (it happens).
-During the grand opening there’s an incident and the whole place goes dark.
+Let’s say you recently wrapped up a big job at a new supermarket that you somehow procured even though you don’t have insurance (it happens).
+During the grand opening, there’s an incident and the whole place goes dark.
 You’re sure you did everything right but the supermarket owner isn’t buying it.
-She’s holding you accountable for lost inventory, lost income and damage to the brand.
+She’s holding you accountable for lost inventory, lost income, and damage to the brand.
 If you had commercial liability coverage you’d be all set.
 But you don’t.
 So you’re not all set.

 You have a business-related accident in a personal vehicle